Top 5 iOS Automated Testing Frameworks

 This article will discuss commonly used iOS testing frameworks in the developer community.
 It will also help users make more informed decisions regarding the framework most suitable for their requirements.

 Constant advancements in the field of application development have introduced to us dozens of new tools and frameworks, each designed to make development easier and faster.
 The same goes for iOS testing frameworks.
 Testing frameworks have become an unavoidable part of the development lifecycle as they help to optimize the entire testing process and ensure quality standards are met.

 As per a report from buildfire, there are 2.2 million apps available in the Apple App Store.
 With constant competition in the mobile market, iOS developers must leverage the best iOS testing frameworks for rolling out flawless apps.

-Top 5 iOS testing frameworks
+Top 5 iOS Automated Testing Frameworks

 Appium is a popular open-source test framework that enables QA engineers to automate cross-platform (Android, iOS) mobile applications.
 Dan Cuellar originally developed the Appium framework in C# in 2011.
 It was made open-source in 2012, and the first version of Appium (Appium 1.0) was released in May 2014.
 Using Appium, QAs can test native, hybrid, and mobile web apps on real devices as well as iOS emulators and simulators.

 Key Benefits of Appium: